armory/docs/content/en/borealis/Reference/ref-deployment-file.md

 ### `strategies.<strategyName>.<strategy>`

 The kind of deployment strategy this strategy uses.
-Borealis supports `canary`.
+Borealis supports `canary` and `blueGreen`.

 ```yaml
 strategies: